lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_1.md

 `@script`
-Let's do the same thing with the list of adjusted models, but instead, we bind rows for both unadjusted and adjusted models.
+Let's do the same thing with the list of adjusted models, but instead, we'll bind rows of both unadjusted and adjusted models.
 This puts all model items into a single dataframe.
 Lastly, let's add information about the outcome.
 We now have a single model dataframe that we can use to create plots and tables.

 ---